My Philosophy On the Past

 How to Accept the Fading of Experience

-We all either victors or victims with the bittersweet, chaotic reality of time's passage, which is not only prone to actions, but to the various chances that may stem from it, as well.
-The past, stretches behind us like a fading trail of an always-regenerating bridge towards an inevitable end in a vastly-empty universe.
+We are all either victors or victims with the bittersweet, chaotic reality of time's passage, which is not only prone to actions, but to the various changes that may stem from it, as well.
+The past stretches behind us like a fading trail of an always-regenerating bridge towards an inevitable end in a vastly-empty universe.
 Every sunrise marks another array of potential, which I practically regard as a "problem", while every sunset whispers of what could've been, and never was, and at times, will never get to be again.

-The desire to defying this universal law of chaos is undeniable in some, for it is a threat on their psychological safety.
+The desire to defy this universal law of chaos is undeniable in some, for it is a threat to their psychological safety.
 Dreams of immortality dance before our eyes of an ideal world, forever remaining in the realm of fantasy.
 And what of time travel?
 With all of its potential horrors that I found in my contemplations, wouldn't a chance to replay past moments, rewrite mistakes, or relive forgotten joys be an eternal relief to the disturbed minds of many?

 Yet, these solutions remain nothing more than ideals we can never claim for our own.
 Science fiction may entertain us with visions of defying time's straight-forward arrow...
 But at least for now, they are just that - stories told in media of both traditional and anarchistic nature.
 In the harsh light of present reality, we acknowledge the truth: The past, once engraved, cannot be altered.
-I digress, but the few exceptions are re-edits of articles like this, and other such works were renovation is included.
+I digress, but the few exceptions are re-edits of articles like this, and other such works where renovation is included.
 And some things, and people, are beyond repair.

 The answer to the lost cause of the past, lies in embracing the transient nature of experience, and the fact that it is always built on the past events, and past forces, which can be anyone, and anything.
-Recognizing its the sanctity of memory, can enhance life it with a poignant beauty, a reminder to savor the present moment before it too fades into the tapestry of the past.
+Recognizing the sanctity of memory, can enhance life with beauty, a reminder to savor the present moment before it too fades into the tapestry of the past.

 Accepting the past, and moving on, doesn't erase its impact.
 Denying that past and even minimizing its true influence on us, as enticing as it may be, would be to deny a part of ourselves.
 Instead, the past is an ever-expanding mine of gold whose insights we can always dig, by being strong enough to face its adversity and a desire to once again rejoice in its memories.
 The past, may someday extinguish the light of our world, until every memory and every human and their legacies are gone for good...